 - ADF, method(adf).
 ADF stands for asymptotic distribution free and is a method used to obtain fitted parameters for standard linear SEMs.
 ADF is used by sem when option method(adf) is specified.
 Other available methods are ML, QML, and MLMV. - anchoring, anchor variable.
 A variable is said to be the anchor of a latent variable if the path coefficient between the latent variable and the anchor variable is constrained to be 1. sem and gsem use anchoring as a way of normalizing latent variables and thus identifying the model. - baseline model.
 A baseline model is a covariance model-a model of fitted means and covariances of observed variables without any other paths-with most of the covariances constrained to be 0.
 That is, a baseline model is a model of fitted means and variances but typically not all the covariances.
 Also see saturated model.
-Baseline models apply only to standard linear SEMs. - Bentler-Weeks formulation.
+Baseline models apply only to standard linear SEMs. - Bentler-Weeks matrices.
 The Bentler and Weeks (1980) formulation of standard linear SEMs places the results in a series of matrices organized around how results are calculated.
 See [SEM] estat framework. - bootstrap, vce(bootstrap).
 The bootstrap is a replication method for obtaining variance estimates.
-Consider an estimation method E for estimating $\theta$ .
-Let $\widehat{\theta}$ be the result of applying E to dataset D containing N observations.
-The bootstrap is a way of obtaining variance estimates for $\widehat{\theta}$ from repeated estimates $\widehat{\theta}1$ , $\widehat{\theta}2$ , ..., where each $\widehat{\theta}i$ is the result of applying E to a dataset of size N drawn with replacement from D. See [SEM] sem option method() and [R] bootstrap. - vce(bootstrap) is allowed with sem but not gsem.
-You can obtain bootstrap results by prefixing the gsem command with bootstrap;, but remember to specify bootstrap's cluster() and idcluster() options if you are fitting a multilevel model.
-See [SEM] intro 9. - Builder.
+Consider an estimation method E for estimating θ .
+Let $\hat{\theta}$ be the result of applying E to dataset D containing N observations.
+The bootstrap is a way of obtaining variance estimates for $\hat{\theta}$ from repeated estimates $\hat{\theta}1, \hat{\theta}2, \ldots$, where each $\hat{\theta}i$ is the result of applying E to a dataset of size N drawn with replacement from D. See [SEM] sem option method() and [R] bootstrap.

+vce(bootstrap) is allowed with sem but not gsem.
+You can obtain bootstrap results by prefixing the gsem command with bootstrap:, but remember to specify bootstrap's cluster() and idcluster() options if you are fitting a multilevel model.
+See [SEM] Intro 9.

+- Builder.
 The Builder is Stata's graphical interface for building sem and gsem models.
 The Builder is also known as the SEM Builder.
-See [SEM] intro 2, [SEM] Builder, and [SEM] Builder, generalized. - CFA, CFA models.
+See [SEM] Intro 2, [SEM] Builder, and [SEM] Builder, generalized. - categorical latent variable.
+A categorical latent variable has levels that represent unobserved groups in the population.
+Latent classes are identified with the levels of the categorical latent variables and may represent healthy and unhealthy individuals, consumers with different buying preferences, or different motivations for delinquent behavior.
+Categorical latent variables are allowed in gsem but not in sem.
+See [SEM] gsem lclass options and [SEM] Intro 2. - CFA, CFA models.
 CFA stands for confirmatory factor analysis.
 It is a way of analyzing measurement models.
-CFA models is a synonym for measurement models. - CI.
-CI is an abbreviation for confidence interval. - clustered, vce(cluster clustvar).
-Clustered is the name we use for the generalized Huber/White/sandwich estimator of the VCE, which is the robust technique generalized to relax the assumption that errors are independent across observations to be that they are independent across clusters of observations.
-Within cluster, errors may be correlated. - Clustered standard errors are reported when sem or gsem option vce(cluster clustvar) is specified.
+CFA models is a synonym for measurement models. - cluster, vce(cluster clustvar).
+Cluster is the name we use for the generalized Huber/White/sandwich estimator of the VCE, which is the robust technique generalized to relax the assumption that errors are independent across observations to be that they are independent across clusters of observations.
+Within cluster, errors may be correlated.

+Clustered standard errors are reported when sem or gsem option vce(cluster clustvar) is specified.
 The other available techniques are OIM, OPG, robust, bootstrap, and jackknife.
-Also available for sem only is EIM. - coefficient of determination.
+Also available for sem only is EIM.

+coefficient of determination.
 The coefficient of determination is the fraction (or percentage) of variation (variance) explained by an equation of a model.
-The coefficient of determination is thus like $\mathbb{R}^2$ in linear regression. - command language.
-Stata's sem and gsem commands provide a way to specify SEMs.
-The alternative is to use the Builder to draw path diagrams; see [SEM] intro 2, [SEM] Builder, and [SEM] Builder, generalized.
+The coefficient of determination is thus like R^2 in linear regression.